bandyp/Postal-Reminders/README.md

 I tested myself to ensure the moving from one page to another was seemless and that information was correctly logged to MondoDB.
 I also gave it to some Postal workers for valualble input on the main reminders to use.

+One small bug which might be an issue with Chrome is with the date picker and comment input field.
+It works, but is a little 'clunky'.
+It's not as seemless as the rest of the form.

 ### Automated Tests
 * Chrome Developer Tools - to ensure all screen sizes responded correctly